- Define entrepreneur

 “The only skills you need to be an entrepreneur: an ability to fail, an ability to have ideas, to sell those ideas, to execute on those ideas, and to be persistent so even as you fail you learn and move onto the next adventure.”

 As Joe Abraham found in his research, there’s no blueprint for entrepreneurial success.
 There are, however, common characteristics of successful entrepreneurs.
-In Harvard Business Review’s Entrepreneurs Handbook, the editors draw on research from multiple authors, organizing these common denominators in 5 categories:
+In Harvard Business Review’s Entrepreneurs Handbook, the editors draw on research from multiple authors, organizing these common denominators into five categories:

 - Ideas & Drive